dpc10ster/RJafrocTimes/index.md

 * The HTML online book `RJafrocFrocBook` is available [here](https://dpc10ster.github.io/RJafrocFrocBook/).
 Go [here](https://github.com/dpc10ster/RJafrocFrocBook/blob/gh-pages/RJafrocFrocBook.pdf) and then click on `Download` to get the `RJafrocFrocBook.pdf` file.

 The online books are under development and parts marked TBA (to be added) should be ignored.
 Each chapter has a **How Much Finished (HMF)** section giving a rough idea of the extent to which that chapter has been completed.
-I expect to complete the books in about two years (~Dec 2015).
+I expect to complete the books in about three years (~Dec 2025).

 # Applications